 While you can do some of this in MailChimp too, keep in mind that automation is only available with paid and pro plans.

-Here are some of the integrations that are currently available in ConvertKit (and many more are being added):
+You can check out the integrations that are currently available in ConvertKit here.

 Yet Another Reason to Love ConvertKit…